stibinator/DuAEF_Duik_Docs/src/docs/motion-trail.md

 A *Motion Trail* layer is added to the comp.
 It is a shape layer used to draw the trails.
 An effect is added on this layer for each motion trail created.

+!!! hint
+    As the motion trail is contained in a shape layer, it is easy to change it's appearance and use it as you wish!
+You can add and modify everything in the content of the Motion Trail layer.

 ![](img/examples/motiontrails1.gif)

 ## Effect